Foka Wolf: Career and works

 In 2019, a series of unnamed posters by Foka Wolf were put up on London Underground trains which satirised Conservative Party pledges by creating their own, including promises to "erase all disabled people by December 2020", and "cut all homeless people in half by 2025", all of which featured the Conservative Party logo.
-These attracted attention on Twitter, and some commuters interpreted the adverts as genuine, and Snopes fact checked the poster as "miscaptioned".
+These attracted attention on Twitter, with some commuters interpreting the adverts as genuine.
+Snopes later fact-checked the poster as "miscaptioned".

-They have sent out free PDF files that can be downloaded, some of which have been pasted onto Trump Tower in New York City; One of these included an "Over 75s No Rules Deathmatch" poster pasted onto its marble façade.
+They have distributed free PDF files for download, some of which have been pasted onto Trump Tower in New York City.
+One of these was an "Over 75s No Rules Deathmatch" poster pasted onto its marble façade.

 In 2020, to thank NHS workers during the COVID-19 pandemic, they painted a blue heart with the NHS logo onto the Custard Factory in Birmingham.

 In January 2022, they opened a faux bargain store installation in Dudley, which included products such as "Lairy Little Prick", a parody of Fairy liquid.
 As of April 2022, they sold prints of their work on their website Megacorp and their newsletter had over 6,000 subscribers.

 They placed a "for sale" sign outside City Hospital in Birmingham that read, "defund, make sure things don't work, people get angry, you hand it over to private capital", inspired by a quote from Noam Chomsky about the "standard technique of privatisation".

 In January 2023 they involved themself in a parody campaign by the group Brandalism across Europe, focusing on the car industry for its lobbying tactics, coinciding with the European Motor Show's 100th anniversary.
 They took part in a gallery show for the first time that March with the show Why Are We Stuck In Hospital at the Ikon Gallery in Birmingham.
 In the show, they highlight the negative experiences of disabled and autistic people in the hospital system.
 It was advertised with a trail of billboards.
 By this time, they had amassed over 57,000 Instagram followers and 10,000 Twitter followers.

 In March 2024 a poster by Foka Wolf, which featured UK government "Help for Households" branding and satirically advised people to "eat your children" to "save up to £30 per year on roast dinners", prompted a Reuters fact check to state it was made by the artist.

 In February 2025, Foka Wolf placed stickers on a sign at a former Tesla showroom in Birmingham which has closed down the previous year, reading "Now Powered with 100% Small Dick Energy".
 In an interview, they called Elon Musk an "internet troll" with a "weird fascination" with the city.